interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/accounts-and-transfers.md

 - Incoming Payment
 - Outgoing Payment

-Asset and Peer liquidity accounts are created when calling `createAsset` and `createPeer` [GraphQL Admin API mutations](../../apis/backend/mutations.md) respectively, while liquidity accounts for wallet addresss, incoming and outgoing payments are created on-the-fly during payment processing or web monetization events.
+Asset and Peer liquidity accounts are created when calling `createAsset` and `createPeer` [GraphQL Admin API mutations](../../apis/backend/mutations.md) respectively, while liquidity accounts for wallet addresses, incoming and outgoing payments are created on-the-fly during payment processing or web monetization events.

 Any liquidity management is done by the [Account Servicing Entity](../../reference/glossary#account-servicing-entity) through the GraphQL Admin API.
 See [integration](../../integration/event-handlers.md) and [liquidity documentation](./liquidity.md) for more information.